Eight Omicron cases in Tauranga daycare cluster, polo event high risk

 Anyone who was at the stadium at this time but not the bar is a casual contact and needs to self-monitor for Covid-19 symptoms for 10 days after they were exposed.
 If symptoms develop, get a test and stay at home until you get a negative test result.

 A ninth case in the Western Bay of Plenty remains under investigation for links to previously reported cases.
-It's not clear from the Ministry of Health statement whether this is suspected to be Omicron.
+The variant is not known.

-There are seven new Covid-19 cases in the Lakes DHB today.
+There are seven new Covid-19 cases in the Lakes DHB today, all in Rotorua.
 These have not been listed as Omicron cases.

 All seven are contacts of previously reported cases and are isolating at home or in managed accommodation.